 2. Be vulnerable.

-Allowing yourself to show weakness in front of your team is not weak—it is strong.
-It can and will lead to reconnection.
+Allowing yourself to be vulnerable in front of your team is not weak—it is strong.
+It can and will lead to interpersonal connection.

 If you are able to admit when you have made a less-than-stellar decision or that you are having trouble reaching a successful solution to a problem and need assistance, you will create trust.
 Opening up gives your team an assumed “permission” to speak up and admit if they need assistance, too.
 It also opens the opportunity for them to showcase skills you might not have recognized or acknowledged in the past.